 top of page

-A core part of FWI’s theory of change is enabling farmers in India to make improvements that meaningfully improve the lives of fishes.
-In alignment with this goal, we are seeking a Welfare Standard Lead/Manager to (i) expand the capacity of our Welfare Standard Department, and (ii) to lead its team in setting more impactful and implementable fish welfare standards.
+A core part of FWI’s theory of change is working collaboratively with aquaculture farmers to make improvements that meaningfully improve the lives of fishes.
+To this end, we are seeking a Fish Welfare Standard Lead/Manager to supervise our ground team in developing, trialing, and implementing farm welfare improvements for Indian major carp.

-The successful candidate will be designated as either Welfare Standard Lead or Welfare Standard Manager, based on their prior experience and current ability to lead a whole department.
+The successful candidate will be designated either Lead or Manager, based on their prior experience and current ability to lead a whole department.
+For differences in responsibilities between the two designations, see How You Will Improve Fish Welfare.

 Who We Are

-• Managing a team of three ground staff (possibly more later).
+• Supervise a team of 2–5 ground staff members.

 Qualifications